 Who owns the ideas or intellectual property that may be created?

-Each student team owns any ideas or intellectual property that may be developed during the course of participating in the event.
+Each team owns any ideas or intellectual property that may be developed during the course of participating in the event.
 It will be the collective responsibility of the team to protect its intellectual property.
 None of the event organizing partners have any responsibility in protecting a team’s intellectual property.
 All mentors, coaches, and judges will have signed a non-disclosure agreement at the start of the event.
 Because many of the challenge ideas themselves originate from businesses and startups already engaged in agritech aquatech, and envirotech, they will be provided in exchange an abstract of your work along with your team contact information in the event they are interested in pursuing future collaboration with the team and access to any intellectual property.

 What happens after the event?

-Part of the purpose for the challenge event is to introduce students to the possibilities and opportunities in agritech, aquatech, and envirotech and the multitude of disciplines they include.
+Part of the purpose for the challenge event is to introduce students and entrepreneurs to the possibilities and opportunities in agritech, aquatech, and envirotech and the multitude of disciplines they include.
 Whether merely enjoying the process of developing new ideas and innovations or using it as a stepping stone into creating a successful tech startup business, there is an abundance of resources available to help your innovation or technology reach commercialization.